milnepe/RadioGlobe/README.md

 ```
 If the process is successful, the audio should switch to output from your BT speaker!

+When starting RadioGlobe it is best to have yoyr BT speaker `off` and turn it `on` once RadioGlobe has started up fully.

 ## Configuration
 Configuration settings are in `radio_config.py`.
 You can change these to suit your setup.